Welcome

 play.
 I write about the nature of groups and how working collaboratively as a group and finding the collective intent is central to 'finding the play' and working as an ensemble to implicate the audience in the performance.
 I draw on my experience in educational drama and describe the Drama Search, a form of group role play to explore research material to inform the development of the script.
 The books working title is The Srt of The Community Play as it focusses more on the creative process and the art form more than the project management. and because I believe it i should be both seen and approached as a serious art form.

-Visit our other Projects
+Visit our other Websites

 The Empty Gallery